shoekstra/chef-book/part3/11-connecting-node-to-chef-server.md

 As you can see, the difference between chef-client/server and chef-solo is actaully pretty negagiable; so yes I was telling the truth about the 75-85% coverage of chef-solo. ;)

-Being that Hosted chef and open source chef have a tad differance hooking up nodes to the chef-server, i'll cover both here.
-Ideally this will be the last time i call out the differance.
+Being that Hosted chef and open source chef have a tad differance hooking up nodes to the chef-server, I'll cover both here.
+Ideally this will be the last time I call out the differance.

 ## Open Source Chef server